sanity-io/locales/CONTRIBUTING.md

 pnpm run build
 ```

+## Suggesting improvements

+The strings are located in the src folder of each plugin, where the file name represents the "namespace".
+Send a pull request if you have suggestions for improvements, and feel free to add yourself to the contributors array in locales/registry.ts.
+If you want to help review new translations, add yourself to the maintainers array instead, see below for more information.
+After doing your changes, run pnpm run reconcile and add the changes to version control.

 ## Maintaining a locale

 Want to help maintain a plugin?
 Awesome!
 We appreciate your help!
 To get started can either [request to be added as a maintainer](https://github.com/sanity-io/locales/issues/new?assignees=&labels=&projects=&template=request-maintainer.md&title=Maintainer%3A+LOCALE-ID), or add yourself as one by following these steps: